 In 2004, the Solicitor's Office issued an opinion interpreting the 1976 Point Reyes Wilderness Act.
 Based on the language of the law and its legislative history, the opinion concluded that NPS was mandated to convert the potential wilderness in Drakes Estero to full wilderness as soon as the nonconforming use could be eliminated.
 The oyster operation in Drakes Estero was dependent on the 40-year RUO that Charles Johnson had retained when he sold his 5-acre parcel to the NPS in 1972.
-The RUO expires on November 30, 2012, making this date the earliest date on which the nonconforming use would cease.
-In order to affect Congress's intent that Drakes Estero be converted to full wilderness, the Solicitor's Office advised the NPS that it lacked discretion to allow the oyster operation to continue beyond November 30, 2012.
+The RUO expires on November 30, 2012, making this date the earliest on which the NPS, in keeping with Congress's intent, could remove the obstacle to full wilderness designation.
+In order to affect Congress's intent that Drakes Estero be converted to full wilderness, the Solicitor's Office advised the NPS that it lacked discretion to allow the oyster operation to continue beyond 2012.

-Section 124 now gives the Secretary the discretion to issue a 10 year permit notwithstanding the 1976 Point Reyes Wilderness Act.
+Section 124 now gives the Secretary the discretion to issue a 10 year permit notwithstanding the intent of the 1976 Point Reyes Wilderness Act.